 As restaurants and stores reopen across the country, operators are investing heavily in hygiene and contactless solutions to make consumers feel safe again.
 Public health guidelines even recommend businesses to use touchless and contactless forms of payments.
 Implementing a contactless payments system is more important than ever.
 In addition to contactless-enabled payment terminals, businesses can go a step further by enabling guests to make payments on their own smartphones without interacting with a staff member.
 Consumers can simply scan a QR code or NFC tag at checkout, or at the restaurant table to enter their payment online.
 Additional signage with instructions will remind people that contactless payments are available and encourage adoption.

 The Presto Contactless Dining Kit is one such solution that includes everything that businesses need to get started on offering contactless dining or payment experiences.
 Restaurant guests can be waitlisted, view the complete menu, place orders, and pay at the table—without the need for any human contact.
-In addition, the kit can be deployed in less than an hour and is completely free.
+In addition, the kit can be deployed in less than an hour.
 Visit presto.com/contactless to watch a video on how it works, and learn how you can get started on offering contactless payments at your business as soon as possible.